4d/docs/docs/FormObjects/webArea_overview.md

 The switches in the custom file take precedence.
 In case of duplication of switches within the same file, the switches defined in the platform-specific subsection ("macOS.switches" or "windows.switches") are given priority and used for configuration.

 :::note

-In a built application, the custom 4DCEFParameters.json file is to be added to the Resources folder of the project.
+The list of supported switches is constantly evolving and is managed by the CEF development team.
+For information about available switches, you need to refer to the CEF developer community.

 :::